SAP-archive/teched2020-ANA366/README.md

 ![DWC_Free_Trial](/images/FreeDWCTrial.png)

-..- Create a Space
+After getting a trial tenant, plese create a Space in order to apply the exercises.
-In order to do the modeling exercises please make sure that your user has been asigned to a space.
+Please make sure that your user has been asigned to this space:
 - Navigate to Space Management and click on the 'Create Space'-Button:
   ![Create Space](/images/create_space.png)
 - Enter a new Space Name